First Year Courses

 This course builds on the legal analysis, research, and writing skills that students acquired in Lawyering Skills I. Students will continue to develop those skills while shifting from objective analysis to persuasive analysis, with a focus on both written and oral advocacy.
 Working with hypothetical fact patterns, students will gain experience in fundamental advocacy skills such as writing a court brief, conducting an oral argument, and working with clients, co-counsel, and opposing counsel.

 This course introduces students to concepts of professional role, identity, and practice for lawyers.
 A key objective of the course is to assist students in beginning to cultivate a reflective mindset about professional life in the law and to develop the habits needed to exercise sound professional judgment as lawyers.
-Students will be provided with repeated opportunities to take on the role of the lawyer in realistic situations that require them (1) to act as a fiduciary responsible for the welfare of others and (2) to define what it means to reconcile personal and professional values.
-Students will develop the skill of practiced self-reflection in legal settings and, in exploring the kind of lawyers they want to become, deepen their ability to apply these professional values.
-This course is graded on a satisfactory/unsatisfactory basis, with strict enforcement of policies requiring regular and punctual attendance and satisfactory completion of all assignments.
+Students will develop the skill of practiced self-reflection in legal settings and, in exploring the kind of lawyers they want to become, deepen their ability to apply their professional values in the practice of law.

 Property - #130 - 4 credits